-1.3.2 Project Programme
+1.4.2 Project Programme

-Preliminary works programme indicate that the SB Facility will be put into service in phases in 2012.
-The first pit (CMP 1) is expected to be dredged in November 2012 in order to be ready to receive contaminated mud in mid 2013.
-According to arisings estimates the second pit (CMP 2) at the SB facility will be backfilled starting in mid 2014.
-It should be noted that should the rate at which contaminated mud arises change (either increasing or decreasing) then SB CMPs may be capped earlier or later than early 2016.
+Works programme indicated that the SB Facility was put into service in phases in 2012 (Figure 1.2).
+The first pit (CMP 1) commenced dredging in November 2012 and started to receive contaminated mud in September 2013.
+The second pit (CMP 2) at the SB facility started backfilling in late November 2014.
+Capping will commence in December 2014 and is expected to be completed in 2016 for both pits.
+It should be noted that should the rate at which contaminated mud arises change (either increasing or decreasing) then SB CMPs may be capped earlier or later than 2016.